I. CATALOG DESCRIPTION:

 The student will demonstrate an understanding of the application of basic audio and acoustic principles in everyday life, including the areas of music, speech, and the variance of human hearing across populations.

 Course Assessment Standards

-Week-by-week progress and assignments (please note that we will not be covering every topic in the chapters listed)
+Week-by-week progress and assignments.
+Chapter readings refer to the Rossing text.
+Please note that we will not be covering every topic in the chapters listed.

 Introduction to course.
 History, development, relations to other disciplines.
 Explanation of scientific method.
 Theory vs. hypothesis vs. conjecture.We introduce systems of units and basic physical quantities and relations.